Veraticus/cryptolalia/README.markdown

 ## Attribution

-The included Declaration of Indepenence file was taken from Project Gutenberg (http://www.gutenberg.org/ebooks/1).
+The included Declaration of Independence file was taken from Project Gutenberg (http://www.gutenberg.org/ebooks/1).
 It has been altered to include only the text from the document itself, removing the Project Gutenberg copyright notices as allowed by the Project Gutenberg license (http://www.gutenberg.org/wiki/Gutenberg:The_Project_Gutenberg_License).

 ## A Note on Security